Branded QR codes for solopreneurs — when DIY pays off

 - Your QR audience is hostile to QRs.
 Some demographics (older customers, certain industries) actively distrust QR codes; a polished one doesn't help.
 Use a printed URL alongside or skip the QR entirely.

 Outside those three cases, branded QR is one of the lowest-investment, highest-leverage moves a solopreneur can make.
 The math, the brand effect, and the data compounding all argue for the upgrade.
+The colour rules, error-correction trade-offs, and dynamic-link mechanics live in the QR codes docs, and the free QR code generator lets you test a design at print size before committing to a platform.

 Related reading